 - Gift cards to a movie and a few snacks to go with it.

 - A FUN umbrella.
 You could even get a personalized umbrella like this one.
 I say this one because our kids have broken at least an umbrella each, but they love them so much that they’ve used them even when they were broken! lol!!

 - Their own kitchen tools.
-Our son, Beau, asked for his own set of kid kitchen knives last year and he has spent a lot of time cooking in the kitchen since.
+One year our son asked for his own set of kid kitchen knives and he has spent a lot of time cooking in the kitchen ever since.